The Romantics

-Career
+History

 The Romantics, National Breakout, and Strictly Personal (1977–1982)

 The Romantics' original lineup consisted of vocalist, rhythm guitarist, and harmonicist Wally Palmar; lead guitarist and vocalist Mike Skill; bassist and backing vocalist Rich Cole; and drummer and vocalist Jimmy Marinos.
 All four band members made songwriting contributions to the group, but Palmar and Skill were considered the band's primary tunesmiths.
 The band's first show was on Valentine's Day at My Fair Lady Club in Detroit, opening for the New MC5 in 1977.
 For three years, the band was on the road, playing in venues like Boston's Rathskeller, New York City's CBGB and Max's Kansas City, and Cleveland's Agora.
 They were signed to Nat Weiss' Nemperor after a show at Hurrahs, and in September 1979, the band recorded their debut self-titled album with British producer Pete Solley.
 The group's true record debut was the 1978 single on Spider Records, "Little White Lies" (b/w "I Can't Tell You Anything"), followed that year by the Bomp! single "Tell It to Carrie" (b/w "First in Line").
 All of these were re-recorded later for the first LP.

 The album sold roughly 200,000 copies and yielded the hit "What I Like About You", which reached #49 in the US, #8 in the Netherlands, and #2 in Australia, where the band was especially popular.
 As all four members were singers, the straightforward beat of "What I Like About You" lent the opportunity for drummer Jimmy Marinos to take the vocals.

 Mike Skill left the band after the release of the album National Breakout in 1980.
 He was replaced by lead guitarist Coz Canler.
 This lineup of the band recorded the album Strictly Personal in 1981 with producer Mike Stone, who had produced for Queen.
 Due to frustrations with the songwriting featured on the record, Rich Cole was replaced by a returning Skill, who took over as the band's bassist.